TexasDigitalLibrary/tdr-assessment-scripts/README.md

 ## Overview
 1. **dataverse-dspace-match.py**: This script involves a relatively simple process of retrieving all deposits in TDR and a specified DSpace repository through the DataCite API using the common DOI prefix and a basic publisher filter.
 The script then creates an entry (row) for each author, de-duplicates it, and looks for exact matches.
 This script does not involve either the Dataverse or DSpace APIs; there are a few reasons for this, including relatively poor documentation for, and anticipated updates to, [DSpace's REST API](https://wiki.lyrasis.org/display/DSDOC5x/REST+API); the benefit of using a single API and metadata schema for two sources of information; and my own relative familiarity with the DataCite API (I have never had any reason to explore the DSpace API).
 This process thus relies on a DSpace repository minting DOIs for deposits, rather than just handles; this script will not work otherwise.
 2. **dataverse-file-assessment.py**: This script makes exclusive use of the Dataverse API and therefore requires an API token to run.
 It involves a multi-step process that repeatedly hits the API, which means it will likely be heavily impacted by future rate limiting.
 The script first queries the [Search API](https://guides.dataverse.org/en/latest/api/search.html) for all datasets in a given collection (institution-specific) or will look across all TDR institutions (in theory, you could pick some but not all, but I can't think of a use case for that off the top of my head).
 Regardless of the scope, a non-superuser will pick up deposits in *Draft* and *Deaccessioned* status for their institution but not those of others - a superuser should get everything.
 If a dataset was previously published and is in *DRAFT* status, it will be double-listed, once for each status.
 The dataframe is de-duplicated, removing the draft version for datasets that were previously published (so any retained object with *DRAFT* has never been published), and then each DOI is fed into the [Native API](https://guides.dataverse.org/en/latest/api/native-api.html).
 This will retrieve metadata not available through the Search API for the most recent version (either *Published* or *Draft* and regardless of previous publication or lack thereof), such as total deposit size and information on the individual files (e.g., storageIdentifier, individual size, mimeType, date of creation). *Deaccessioned* datasets are removed at this point, as they do not record any storage size (they probably do for a superuser since the files are retained in the system, so their storage allocation is not zero).
 The retrieval of file-level information allows for reliable calculation of total storage size based on when the file was first ingested, since it starts imposing a cost at that point, and the counting of file formats.
 File format counting is NOT the total number of files in the system with a given extension because some disciplines can generate thousands of nearly identical files for one study; instead, this script counts how many unique datasets each file format occurs in, which is considered more reliable for understanding the prevalence of different formats.
 Finally, the script repeats the two-step process of combining the Search and Native APIs in order to retrieve information on dataverses.
 The basic functionality for this is finished, but additional work is needed to better convey nested relationships and to obtain dataverse storage size (the endpoint is apparently restricted to super-users).
-3. **dataverse-file-assessment.ipynb**: Jupyter notebook version of the above script.
+3. **dataverse-file-assessment.ipynb**: Jupyter notebook version of the above script. **!!!NOTE: THE FILE IS CURRENTLY OUT OF SYNC WITH THE .PY FILE AND SHOULD NOT BE USED.!!!** It will be updated in short order.
 4. **dataverse-file-assessment.html**: HTML output of a test run of the above script. *intended only for training purposes; data are incomplete*.
 If the formatting doesn't look right, try the PDF output.
 5. **dataverse-file-assessment.pdf**: PDF output of a test run of the above script. *intended only for training purposes; data are incomplete*
-6. **tdr-affiliation-ror-matching.csv**: This is a file developed for several other workflows that may be useful in the dataset/file assessment workflow as well.
-It provides a mapping of every unique listed affiliation in the UT Austin dataverse (as of 2025/07/07) to a ROR identifier (if one exists).
+6. **tdr-affiliation-ror-matching.csv**: This is a file developed for automated re-curation workflows that may be integrated into this dataset/file assessment workflow as well.
+It provides a mapping of every unique listed affiliation in the UT Austin dataverse (as of 2025/12/04) to a ROR identifier (if one exists).

 ## Outputs
 ### dataverse-dspace-match